Euthydemus I: Relative chronology

-At Mint A, the introduction of portrait type 4 is marked by the start of Group III (A16-A17) and a gold octodrachm (A15) with a reverse modelled on Mint B's Group V, known from a single example weighing 32.73 g.
+At Mint A, the introduction of portrait type 4 is marked by the start of Group III (A16-A17) and a gold octadrachm (A15) with a reverse modelled on Mint B's Group V, known from a single example weighing 32.73 g.
 This issue is generally associated with the end of Antiochus III's siege of Bactra in 206 BC.
 Group III is much smaller than previous issues at Mint A and is the last issue produced by the mint in Euthydemus' reign.
 At Mint B, the introduction of portrait 4 coincides with the large issue of Groups VI and VII (B17).

 Bronze coinage

 In addition to the precious metal coinage, Euthydemus also produced bronze coins.
 Almost all have a bearded male head, identified as Heracles, on the obverse and a rearing horse on the reverse with the legend ΒΑΣΙΛΕΩΣ ΕΥΘΥΔΗΜΟΥ ('of King Euthydemos').
 The earlier coins have thick flans with beveled edges (like the bronze of the Diodotids) and no monograms.
 These coins were issued in four denominations, referred to by modern scholars as a double unit (5.26-11.82 g), a single unit (2.95-5.07 g), a half unit (1.47-2.28 g), and a quarter unit (0.76-0.79 g).
 Some of the quarter units have a horse's head or a trident on the reverse instead of the usual reverse type.
 Apparently later issues have thinner, flat flans.
 These bronzes were minted in the double, single, and half denominations.
 Most of them have no monograms, but some of them bear the ΡΚ symbol associated with Groups IV-VII at Mint B, and a few have a trident, anchor with ΔΙ, or an Ε. The anchor was one of the main symbols of the Seleucid dynasty and ΔΙ is a monogram used by the Seleucids, so Holt interpreted it as commemorating Euthydemus' treaty with Antiochus III in 206 BC.
 Simon Glenn is sceptical of this argument, seeing the anchor and other symbols as control marks, but he entertains the possibility that the anchor indicates "a shared production process" between the anchor bronzes and the coinage produced by Antiochus III in Bactria.